Marco-Congedo/STUDIES/AJD-Algos-Benchmark/README.md

-The *AJDbenchmark.jl* script allows to benchmark the speed performance of *approximate joint diagonalization* (AJD) algorithms implemented in the [Diagonalizations.jl](https://github.com/Marco-Congedo/Diagonalizations.jl) package for the Julia language.
+The *AJDbenchmark.jl* script allows to benchmark the speed performance of *approximate joint diagonalization* (AJD) algorithms implemented in the [Diagonalizations.jl](https://github.com/Marco-Congedo/Diagonalizations.jl) package for the *Julia language*.
 To know more about those AJD algorithms see [here](https://marco-congedo.github.io/Diagonalizations.jl/dev/algorithms/).
 The implementations are [here](https://github.com/Marco-Congedo/Diagonalizations.jl/tree/master/src/optim).